WIAMALI/ML-Academy-Project/README.md

     The plot shows the proportion of counter type (electricity to gas) for the Tunisian Company of Electricity and Gas (STEG).
 The client prefers counter-type ELEC rather than GAZ.
 Other than that, the difference between fraud percentages is small.

+   This information can be used to identify which type of counter may require greater examination or monitoring in order to prevent fraud.

     --------

      ![image](https://github.com/WIAMALI/ML-Academy-Project/assets/104154401/0771946b-f6ab-417f-8ab4-17dbea084700)